xso4/vndb-mirror/README.md

 lib/
 :   This is where all the backend Perl code lives.
 Notable subdirectories:

-    Multi/
+    Multi/ and POE/
-    :   Single-process event-based application that runs the old API and various background services.
+    :   Legacy crap: these host the old API server and an IRC bot.
+They still work but their future is uncertain.

     VNDB/
     :   General utility modules shared between *Multi*, *VNWeb* and some tools in *util/*.

+    VNTask/
+    :   Job queue for various background tasks.

     VNWeb/
     :   The VNDB website backend.